CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/_index.md

 [rsyslog](http://www.rsyslog.com/). `rsyslog` provides both local logging to the `syslog` file as well as the ability to export logs to an external `syslog` server.
-High precision timestamps are enabled for all `rsyslog` log files; here's anfor example:
+High precision timestamps are enabled for all `rsyslog` log files; here's an example:

     2015-08-14T18:21:43.337804+00:00 cumulus switchd[3629]: switchd.c:1409 switchd version 1.0-cl2.5+5

-There are applications in Cumulus Linux that couldan write directly to a log file without going through `rsyslog`.
+There are applications in Cumulus Linux that could write directly to a log file without going through `rsyslog`.
 These files are typically located in `/var/log/`.

 {{%notice note%}}